neutralboyz/stayneutral/content/project/a.md

 ---
 title: "Project A - pd"
 date: 2018-03-30T17:24:39+02:00
-draft: true
-slug: project-a
+slug: a
 ---

-project a
+Content for project a